Is a Correction Looming Ahead for Moderna Inc. (MRNA)

-Moderna Inc. (NASDAQ:MRNA) went up by 5.71% from its latest closing price compared to the recent 1-year high of $497.49.
-The company’s stock price has collected -5.54% of loss in the last five trading sessions.
-The Wall Street Journal reported on 04/28/22 that Moderna Asks FDA to Clear Its Covid Vaccine for Kids Under 6
+Moderna Inc. (NASDAQ:MRNA) went up by 1.04% from its latest closing price compared to the recent 1-year high of $497.49.
+The company’s stock price has collected -4.42% of loss in the last five trading sessions.
+Barron’s reported on 05/04/22 that Moderna CEO Says FDA Decision on Covid Booster Will Be Too Late

 Is It Worth Investing in Moderna Inc. (NASDAQ :MRNA) Right Now?